 Persistent flushing of the cheeks, nose, and forehead may indicate rosacea.
 At Atlantic Dermatology, the team offers treatments to help you manage this chronic condition.
-If you live in Wilmington, North Carolina, call the office or book an appointment online to learn more about rosacea diagnosis and treatment.
+If you live in Wilmington, Clinton, Burgaw or Whiteville, North Carolina, call the office or book an appointment online to learn more about rosacea diagnosis and treatment.

 Rosacea is a chronic, irritating skin condition in which you have a persistent ruddiness, sometimes accompanied by bumps and thickening.
 It usually begins sometime after age 30 and progressively worsens as time goes by, especially if it goes untreated.
 In severe cases, your nose can accumulate excess tissue, swell, and acquire bumps.
 About 50% of rosacea cases also involve the eyes.

 Reddened skin and bloodshot eyes are common symptoms.
 You might also experience:

 Rosacea symptoms aren’t always present but often occur in response to triggers.
 You may have a flare-up that lasts for a few days or weeks and then fades, only to return.